PushpikaWan/terraform_learnings/README.md

     ex: terraform plan -var=<variable-name>=<variable-value>
   2. Provide value through tf files
     ex: terrafor.tfvars
+- can Add validations, data type, sensitivity, description
+- theses .tfvars files loaded to root by default (.dev.tfvars, .prod.tfvars)
+- can use env. variables with remote
+- ENV variable must be start with TF_VAR_ <name>...
+- Can override variables... various ways (there is a file precedence)

 #### locals
 - introduce local variables and use inside code

 #### output
 - Can get output like ip address from this
+- Can have descriptions, sensitivity
+- Can provide output type -> raw, json...

+#### Data source
+- use information defined outside of the terraform

+#### Resource meta arguments
+- control resources
+- depends_on, count....
+- lifecycle_blocks -
+  - create_before_destroy
+  - prevent_destroy
+  - ignore_changes
+- resource providers and alias
+  - can use to override

 #### Providers
 - can add aws providers and customise